-The CACS (Center for Advising and Career Services): keeps lists of thousands of foundation grants.
+The CACS (Center for Advising and Career Services): CACS keeps lists of thousands of foundation grants.
 You can also go to the Seaside Library and ask to use the Foundation Directory Online.
 The Seaside Library has a subscription to the Foundation Center’s foundation information database that is updated weekly.
 Most foundation grants are designed for graduate students doing research.
 Review your immersive learning program and placement to see if there is a research component that can be emphasized when applying for these grants.
 Most deadlines are 8-14 months in advance of the award, making this option best for students in their first semester.

 National Security Education David L. Boren Fellowship: This fellowship provides up to $30,000 for U.S. citizen students to study, intern, or research abroad with the requirement that the study of a language deemed critical to US national security be a central focus of the overseas experience.
 Recipients are required to fulfill a NSEP Service Requirement fulfilled by at least one year of work for the US Federal Government in a national security capacity.
-Application deadline: every January 31st, 5:00pm EST.
+Application deadline: Every January 31st, 5:00pm EST.

 Bowman Travel Grants to Developing Countries: For students participating in study, work, and volunteer programs in developing countries.
 Students must develop a proposal indicating the value and nature of the activity for which they are requesting travel assistance.
 Deadline: November 1 for winter/spring programs.
-Website: www.ciee.org or call 1-888-COUNCIL
+Website: www.ciee.org or call 1-888-COUNCIL.

 Professional Development Fellowship-NIS, East & Central Europe: Supports young specialists in the fields of business and economics, education reform, environmental and conservation policy, international relations, journalism, law, public administration and public health.
 Fellows will go to a country in the region to deepen their understanding of current reforms and national development, and become familiar with scholarly resources, which they will use in future projects.
-Applicants will be expected to propose feasible research; study or internship plans for the period of the fellowship and indicate a desired institutional affiliation in the host country.
+Applicants will be expected to propose feasible research, study, or internship plans for the period of the fellowship and indicate a desired institutional affiliation in the host country.
 Grants are available for a period of 3-7 months, and include airfare, a monthly living stipend, insurance, and allowances for books and in-country travel.
-Must be a US citizen, at least in the second year of a graduate or professional degree program, and have sufficient language ability to carry out the proposed project.
+Must be a US citizen, in at least the second year of a graduate or professional degree program, and have sufficient language ability to carry out the proposed project.
 Only advanced language study will be approved as part of the award.
 Deadline: Check website at a later date for next year’s deadline.
-For more information please visit http://www.iie.org/en/What-We-Do/Fellowship-And-Scholarship-Management/Programs/Educating-Global-Citizens
+For more information please visit http://www.iie.org/en/What-We-Do/Fellowship-And-Scholarship-Management/Programs/Educating-Global-Citizens.

 Patrick Stewart Human Rights Scholarship: The Patrick Stewart Human Rights Scholarship, working in conjunction with Amnesty International, offers students a unique opportunity to gain practical experience in the field of human rights during the summer.
 Approximately 15 scholarships will be awarded to youth displaying a strong past and future commitment to human rights work.
-This is an excellent for students to design their own projects for practical, applied fieldwork.
+This is an excellent opportunity for students to design their own projects for practical, applied fieldwork.
 The scholarships can be used for work in the US or abroad.